Before looking at individual taxes and fees, it helps to see the whole picture.

 | Rounded practical planning range | approx. JPY 106M–107M |

-This is not taxes alone, and it is not a hidden surcharge.
-It includes brokerage commission, registration-related costs, acquisition tax after residential relief, ordinary settlement items, insurance, and an initial owner reserve.
-The planning range will differ for financed purchases, different property types, different seller types, different buyer types, and different timing.
+The full planning range includes several normal acquisition and ownership-start items, not only taxes: brokerage commission, registration-related costs, acquisition tax after residential relief, ordinary settlement items, insurance, and an initial owner reserve.
+Seeing them together from the start is what lets a buyer plan with confidence.
+The range will naturally differ for financed purchases, different property types, different seller types, different buyer types, and different timing.

 How the Numbers Are Calculated